Area: 377,864 sq. km. (145,902 sq. mi.); slightly smaller than California.

 Japan maintains an embassy in the United States at 2520 Massachusetts Avenue NW, Washington, DC 20008 (tel: 202-238-6700; fax: 202-328-2187).

 Japan's industrialized, free market economy is the second-largest in the world.
-Its economy is highly efficient and competitive in areas linked to international trade, but productivity is far lower in areas such as agriculture, distribution, and services.
+Its economy is highly efficient and competitive in areas linked to international trade, but productivity is far lower in protected areas such as agriculture, distribution, and services.
 After achieving one of the highest economic growth rates in the world from the 1960s through the 1980s, the Japanese economy slowed dramatically in the early 1990s, when the "bubble economy" collapsed, marked by plummeting stock and real estate prices.

-While Japan's long-term economic prospects are considered good, Japan is currently in its worst period of economic growth since World War II.
-Plummeting stock and real estate prices in the early 1990s marked the end of the "bubble economy."
-The impact of the Asian financial crisis of 1997-98 also was substantial.
+Japan's long-term economic prospects are considered good, and it has largely recovered from its worst period of economic stagnation since World War II.
 Real GDP in Japan grew at an average of roughly 1% yearly in the 1990s, compared to growth in the 1980s of about 4% per year.
 The Japanese economy is now in its longest postwar expansion after more than a decade of stagnation.
-Real growth in 2003 was 2.7% and was 2.2% in 2006.
+Real growth in 2005 was 2.7% and was 2.2% in 2006.

 Agriculture, Energy, and Minerals

-Only 15% of Japan's land is suitable for cultivation.
+Only 15% of Japan's land is arable.
 The agricultural economy is highly subsidized and protected.
-With per hectare crop yields among the highest in the world, Japan maintains an overall agricultural self-sufficiency rate of about 50% on fewer than 5.6 million cultivated hectares (14 million acres).
-Japan normally produces a slight surplus of rice but imports large quantities of wheat, sorghum, and soybeans, primarily from the United States.
+With per hectare crop yields among the highest in the world, Japan maintains an overall agricultural self-sufficiency rate of about 40% on fewer than 5.6 million cultivated hectares (14 million acres).
+Japan normally produces a slight surplus of rice but imports large quantities of wheat, corn, sorghum, and soybeans, primarily from the United States.
 Japan is the largest market for U.S. agricultural exports.